CptShad/AQWConnectOld/README.md

 - Follow the instructions here to Build / Make a Discord Bot.
 Just name it "AQW Connect" or Whatever you want to name the bot.
 Once you do that, Invite your Bot to the server.
       (https://discordpy.readthedocs.io/en/latest/discord.html)
 - Copy the Bot Token by clicking 'Click to Reveal Token' on Bot Tab of your Bot Application.
 - Paste that into the 'config.json' file in the 'Config' folder.
-Open the .json with notepad to edit it.
+Open the .json with notepad to edit it (Or open the game and click settings and paste the token in the "Token" field and click "Save Token"
 - You are done!
 Now just launch the game and click 'Connect Discord' to connect your bot to the game :).

 # How to log messages to the Discord Channel